-Some devices require that you explicitly enable DSCP marking by setting this system-wide environmental variable.
-Refer to your hardware manual to find out if your device requires that you explicitly enable DSCP marking before using it in policies.
+Some devices require that you explicitly enable DSCP marking by setting this system-wide environment variable.
+See your hardware manual to find out if your device requires that you explicitly enable DSCP marking before using it in policies.
 If your device requires it, use the following command to enable DSCP marking system wide: set envar ipsec-dscp-mark= yes.
 This variable cannot be set using the WebUI.
 Use the unset envar ipsec-dscp-mark to disable DSCP marking system wide.
-You must restart the system for changes to environmental variables to take effect.
+You must restart the system for changes to environment variables to take effect.

-NOTE: You cannot use the DSCP marking feature if you have enabled IDP on the security device.
-For information about IDP-capable security devices, refer to Volume 4: Attack Detection and Defense Mechanisms in the Concepts & Examples ScreenOS Reference Guide.
+You cannot use the DSCP marking feature if you have enabled IDP on the security device.
+For information about IDP-capable security devices, see Volume 4: Attack Detection and Defense Mechanisms in the Concepts & Examples ScreenOS Reference Guide.